 Australia and the Bolivarian Republic of Venezuela have cordial relations with modest commercial cooperation.
 Australia’s first Ambassador to Venezuela, F.T.
 Homer presented credentials in July 1973.
 The two countries celebrated 40 years of diplomatic relations in 2013.

-The Australian Embassy in Santiago is responsible for Venezuela.
-Venezuela has an Embassy in Canberra, which it opened in July 1978.
+The Australian Embassy in Santiago, Chile, is responsible for Venezuela.
+Venezuela opened its Embassy in Canberra in July 1978.

 The Spanish expedition led by Alonso de Ojeda in 1499, which sailed along the northern coast of South America, gave the name Venezuela (“little Venice” in Spanish) to the Gulf of Venezuela because of its similarity to the bay of Venice.

 Spain colonised the north-east coast of Venezuela from 1521.
 Caracas was established as the capital of the province in 1577, which came under the jurisdiction of the Viceroyalty of New Granada (modern Colombia).

 Independence from Spain was declared on 5 July 1811, when the area was included in the Republic of Gran Colombia, with Ecuador, Panama and New Granada.
 Venezuela seceded from Gran Colombia in 1830.

 Venezuela is a federal republic, made up of 23 states, one Capital District (Caracas) and the Federal Dependencies (Venezuela's islands in the Caribbean Sea and the Gulf of Venezuela).

 Under the 1999 Constitution, the Venezuelan government consists of a democratically elected representative system with a strong executive.
 The president, who is head of state and head of government, is elected for a period of six years (previously five).